NopeCHALLC/nopecha-extension/README.md

 ### Building

+NOTE: building the Safari extension is only available on macOS and requires XCode installed.

-To build debug copy for both Chrome and Firefox, simply run the following command:
+To build debug copy for Chrome, Firefox & Safari, simply run the following command:

 `python build.py`

-This will create a `dist` directory in the project root directory, in which you will find `firefox` and `chrome` directories for debugging purposes.
+This will create a `dist` directory in the project root directory, in which you will find `firefox`, `chrome` and `safari` directories for debugging purposes.
 If you use the `-p` argument, each debugging directory will have an additional xpi/crc archive for production usage.

 ### Actively listening for changes
 For development convenience, `build.py` also supports listening to changes so files are quickly updated.